-The Fund pays management fee calculated at an annual rate of 1.75% per annum of the Fund's total assets value at each valuation date along with VAT charges at 15% of the transaction.
-The fee is intended to compensate the Fund Manager for administration of the Fund.
+The Fund pays the Fund Manager a management fee, subject to VAT charges of 15%, which is calculated as the lower of 0.4% per annum of the net assets value at each valuation day or 10% of the total annual return before fees and expense.
+The fee is intended to compensate the Fund Manager for the administration of the Fund.